Thane: Navi Mumbai Municipal Transport (NMMT)

-Navi Mumbai Municipal Transport (NMMT) ply in direction towards Vashi and Navi Mumbai.
-It goes through Airoli, Turbe etc. Most of NMMT buses ply in Thane from the Kalwa area.
-NMMT connects city of Thane to various parts of Navi Mumbai.
-NMMT operates buses to Airoli, Rabale, Mahape, Panvel, Vashi, Ghansoli, Nerul, CBD Belapur etc.
+Navi Mumbai Municipal Transport (NMMT) operates AC and Non-AC buses from Thane Cidco Bus Stand to various parts of Navi Mumbai (Airoli, Rabale, Ghansoli, Mahape, Kopar Khairane, Vashi, Turbhe, Nerul, Belapur, Kharghar, Kalamboli, Panvel) and also to Purna (via Kalher) and Bhiwandi (via Mankoli).

 Mira Bhayandar Municipal Transport (MBMT)

 Mira-Bhayandar Municipal Transport (MBMT) started from 2006.
 The buses ply from Dahisar Check naka towards Versova [Thane] Check naka.
 So till now majority of MBMT buses can be taken up at the Check naka only.
 MBMT has started new services to Thane City from January 2010.

 Vasai-Virar Municipal Transport (VVMT)

-VVMT is the newest public transport, operational from October 2013.
-The area of Thane City was connected to the Vasai & Virar by the VVMT.
+Vasai Virar Municipal Transport (VVMT) operates two routes in Thane.
+First from Vasai to Mulund Via Thane/Ghodbunder road and second from Nala Sopara to Thane Kopri.

 Future of transport in Thane

 A light rail network covering 42 km has been proposed in three phases.
 In the first phase, consultants have suggested connectivity between Balkum and Kolshet via Naupada.
 It will be 16.05 km long with 14.65 km elevated, and only 1.4 km on the surface, and 11 stations in all.